 According to UNESCO, “No other Cathedral [sic] is so perfectly conceived, so uniformly and uncompromisingly executed in all its parts.”

-Another unusual feature of Kölner Dom is a monstrous, colorful stained glass window that was added in 2007 by artist Gerhard Richter.
-Comprised of 11,263 pieces of colorful blown glass, the final work resembles the pixels of a computer screen with different colors randomly appearing throughout the window.
-Though a bit controversial when it was first introduced and quite modern, it’s truly beautiful when the sun shines through the rainbow of glass fragments.
+Another unusual feature of Kölner Dom is a monstrous, modern stained glass window.
+It was added in 2007 by artist Gerhard Richter.
+Comprised of 11,263 pieces of colorful blown glass, the piece resembles the pixels of a computer screen with different colors randomly appearing throughout the window.
+Though a bit controversial when it was first introduced, it’s truly beautiful when the sun shines through the rainbow of glass fragments.

 Beneath the cathedral, the crypt houses a treasury with relics dating as far back as the 4th century.